OxfordSemantic/AdvancedWorkshop/2_5-ReasoningProfiler/2_5-ReasoningProfiler.md

 **Rule of Head Atom**

-Rule of Head Atom is simply the relevant rule head atom that is being for this step in the reasoning process.
+Rule of Head Atom is simply the relevant rule head atom that is being inferred for this step in the reasoning process.

 - Here, our rule only has one head atom so we see just that.